 “Stay Home” by Bleak Grey.

 Agoraphobia is the fear of public, wide places.
-Those who are affected by the mental disorder often can not leave their homes for days, weeks or even longer.
-“Stay Home” tells the story of an aographobic in an absolutely outstanding way, since it’s not just about the direct symptoms, but also about many questions that agoraphobics ask themselves, such as: “Will my friends forget me when I’m no longer capable to spend time with them?”, “How can I take care of myself?” and “How the hell can it be that I’m so dysfunctional?”.
-I’m an agoraphobic myself and I have to say that I felt very accurately represented here.
+Those who are affected by the mental disorder often cannot leave their homes for days, weeks or even longer.
+“Stay Home” tells the story of an aographobic in an absolutely outstanding way, since it is not just about the direct symptoms, but also about many questions that agoraphobics ask themselves, such as: “Will my friends forget me when I am no longer capable to spend time with them?”, “How can I take care of myself?” and “Why do I feel so dysfunctional?”.
+As I am an agoraphobic myself, I have to say that I felt very accurately represented here.

 Read more about “Stay Home”.